John Brown's raiders: Burials

+With those 8, in the same coffin and ceremony, were the remains of Hazlitt and Stevens, who had been executed, and whose bodies had been buried at the Eagleswood Military Academy in Perth Amboy, New Jersey.
+A relative of Stevens had them disinterred so they could be buried with the others.

 None of those killed (10) or executed (7) are buried in Harpers Ferry, Charles Town, or anywhere else in Jefferson County.
 Virginia Governor Henry A. Wise said he did not want those executed to be buried anywhere in Virginia, and none were.

 Three bodies—1 white (Jerry Anderson) and 2 black (Copeland, Green)—were used for the dissection component of medical studies.
 The remains after the dissection were apparently discarded.
 In 1928, a pit containing bones of those dissected was found underneath the foundation of a building being torn down.
 The medical students and faculty did not know, or care, who they were.
 Their fourth body, that of Watson Brown, was identified from papers in a pocket as one of Brown's sons, though they did not know which one.
 It was preserved by a medical school professor and made into an anatomical exhibit, labeled expressing the Virginians' attitude toward abolitionists, and toward John Brown in particular.

 Except for those mentioned below as buried by relatives, and the 3 missing bodies that were dissected, the other raiders killed or executed in 1859–1860 are buried at the John Brown Farm State Historic Site, near Lake Placid, New York.

 Note that while there were 10 men killed during the raid itself, and 10 bodies reburied together at the John Brown Farm, the 10 are not the same.
 2 of the first 10 (Watson Brown, Jeremiah Anderson) were taken to the Winchester Medical College for use by medical students.
 To the 8 remaining were added the bodies of Hazlett and Stevens, part of the raid but tried and originally buried separately.
 A relative of Stevens had his and Hazlett's bodies disinterred from their graves in New Jersey, so they could be buried with the others.

-Symbols

-‡ The bodies of the 4 so marked were taken to Winchester Medical College for dissection by medical students.

-One was killed during the raid (Jerry Anderson): another died shortly after (Watson Brown), and two were tried and executed (Green and Copeland); the last two were African Americans.
-Except for Watson, the location of their remains is unknown.
-Medical schools in the South routinely used bodies of the enslaved for this purpose, citing the availability of such bodies as an incentive to enroll.

-† marks the 10 buried in 1899 in a single coffin on the John Brown Farm in North Elba, New York, according to a plaque there.